dsolodow/dsolodow.github.io/_posts/2014-10-21-powershell-profile-tips-tricks.md

 # What it's for

-Here's the real meat of the story. :simple_smile:
+Here's the real meat of the story. :smile:

 Since the profiles are standard PowerShell scripts, anything you can do in a PowerShell script can be in your profile.
 Just remember though, that the profile scripts run **every** time you launch PowerShell, so you don't want them to take a long time to run.